What To Expect In the Gym When You’re Expecting

 Don’t argue with me, it’s science.

-Secondly, more to the point (and a bit less tongue-in-cheek), in the close to 15 years I’ve been a strength coach I’ve worked with and trained a number of women through their pregnancies and I thought I’d share some of my own thoughts on the topic because I feel much of (not all) of the information out there directed towards women is regurgitated, archaic, hogwash.
+Secondly, in the just over two decades I’ve been a strength coach I’ve worked with and trained a few dozen women through their pregnancies and I thought I’d share some of my own thoughts on the topic because I feel much of the information out there directed towards women is regurgitated, archaic, hogwash.

 For me there’s a massive dichotomy between what I do and what most (not all) of the research says we should be doing when working with someone who’s pregnant.